ngovil/Jira_Google-Sheets_Integration/README.md

 Create a script for Blank Project.

-Delete all the code currently in the page and paste in the code from the thirdCode.gs page.
+Delete all the code currently in the page and paste in the code from the code.gs page.

 Save the project.